thomasbattram/thesis/index/thesis.knit.md

 By far the most common method to measure DNA methylation across the studies in The EWAS Catalog is using the Illumina Infinium HumanMethylation450 Beadchip.
 Since its development, the array has been extensively characterised [@Price2018; @Forest2018; @Jaffe2014; @Zhou2017] and it was found that not all probes map just to the CpG they were designed to bind to.
 Some probes map to SNPs, others are non-specific and some are prone to cross-hybridisation.
 We assigned probes to be 'potentially faulty' if they were characterised as such by Zhou et al. [@Zhou2017].

 ### Replication
-An association was deemed to be replicated at P < 1x10^-4^.
+An association (at P<1x10^-7^) was deemed to be replicated if it had been identified by another study at P < 1x10^-4^.
 We assessed replicability of EWAS within the database in two separate ways.
 Firstly, replication within studies is recorded in the EWAS Catalog, thus we simply performed a lookup for any studies that performed a replication or meta-analysed discovery and replication datasets.
 Secondly, we performed a lookup of results for any traits for which multiple EWAS had been conducted.

 The Catalog also contains results from studies that have uploaded their data to GEO as well as results from the re-analysis of that data performed by The EWAS Catalog team.
 These re-analyses adjusted for 20 surrogate variables only as many studies did not provide a complete set of covariates to GEO.
 We performed a lookup of results found in the original EWAS in the re-analysed data.

 ### Selecting data to assess DNA methylation characteristics
-We decided to only use studies and results thought to be more "robust" when assessing how characteristics of DNA methylation might impact EWAS results.
-To this end, we removed all potentially faulty probes and probes that mapped to sex chromomsomes, excluded studies with likely inflated r^2^ values, and removed studies for which re-analysis of the data replicated less than 10% of the findings.
+Before further analyses, all potentially faulty probes and probes that mapped to sex chromomsomes were removed, studies with likely inflated r^2^ values were excluded, and studies for which re-analysis of the data replicated less than 10% of the findings were removed.

 ### DNA methylation characteristics
-The association between heritability, variability and average level of DNA methylation at each CpG site and EWAS effect size was assessed.
+The relationship between heritability, variability and average level of DNA methylation at each CpG site and EWAS effect size was assessed.
 To allow this across traits, we standardised beta coefficients, $\beta_{standard}$, like so,

 \begin{equation}
     \beta_{standard} = \frac{\beta\sigma(x)} {\sigma(y)}
     (\#eq:standardised-beta-coeffs)
 \end{equation}

-As individual data were not available to us, the variance in DNA methylation sites was approximated by the variance in DNA methylation at sites as supplied by the Genetics of DNA Methylation Consortium (GoDMC) [@Min2020] and the trait variance was estimated by rearranging the equation \@ref(eq:r-squared-from-beta) depending on whether DNA methylation was the independent ($x$) or dependent ($y$) variable in the model.
+As individual participant data were not available to us, the variance in DNA methylation sites was approximated by the variance in DNA methylation at sites as supplied by the GoDMC [@Min2020] and the trait variance was estimated by rearranging equation \@ref(eq:r-squared-from-beta) depending on whether DNA methylation was the independent ($x$) or dependent ($y$) variable in the model.

 \begin{equation}
 	r^2 = \frac{\beta^2\sigma^2(x)} {\sigma^2(y)}